raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 - Create an Empire listener with a Host set to a redirector address

-###### Note: The Host field must have the IP address or hostname of the redirector and not your tun0 adapter.
+###### Note: Listener will have the IP address or hostname of the redirector and not your tun0 adapter.
 - When building a stager this Host value will be used for communication, you do not want your C2 server's address or hostname here.
 #### 5. Create Stager
 - Create a stager payload